 While it would be ideal to have access to High Availability Fiber Optic, not every business has this option.
 Even the availability of cable and DSL internet can be limited in new construction areas where lines of service have yet to be established.
 In these cases, it may take up to 6 months for construction and installation of service.
 Be aware of these caveats and start your search well in advance of your move or new construction project.

 In cases when the need to be continually connected is extreme and you cannot afford even one or two minutes of downtime, you’ll want to secure some level of redundancy.
 Redundancy is a failover internet connection that switches in the event your main line has gone down.
-This is more common with standard internet service, but can be important to have even with High Availability services with SLAs if a business cannot afford a moment of downtime.
+This is more common with standard internet service, but can be important to have even with High Availability services with SLAs if a money fall co business cannot afford a moment of downtime.
 Being aware of the availability is important, but you can consult a professional to help you determine if your business should consider from redundancy.

 - Cost efficiency

 High Availability service comes with a high price tag and depending on the types of connections and service area – the price can be significant.
 As an example, I just worked with a client that was quoted one High Availability fiber connection for $1000 per month for 20MB of service.
-Conversely, two diverse broadband connections (one cable at 100MB and one Broadband Fiber at 50MB) came in at only $400 per month – more speed, better availability for less cost.
+Conversely, two diverse broadband connections (one cable at 100MB and one bredband Fiber at 50MB) came in at only $400 per month – more speed, better availability for less cost.
 The service costs from your ISP will vary widely depending upon a number of factors, which is one reason you should always engage a professional to assist you in choosing the connection that is best for your business.